 Permittees with nitrate discharges may elect to comply with the Nitrate Control Program by participating in a Management Zone.
 The Central Valley Water Board finds Management Zones to be a regulatory option that is both appropriate and preferable for many areas of the Central Valley, because the use of Management Zones can maximize resources to address the varying degrees of nitrate concentrations found in groundwater basins/sub-basins, and can provide a more integrated approach to developing local solutions for localized areas of contaminated groundwater.
 Management Zones are a type of “Alternative Compliance Project” and are subject to Alternative Compliance Project requirements.
 Table N-4 summarizes the characteristics, intent and purposes of a Management Zone.

-Individual nitrate discharges from permittees participating in a Management Zone are not categorized like discharges in Path A. Rather, impacts to groundwater are assessed collectively in the upper zone, which is defined to mean, “the portion of groundwater basin, sub-basin or management zone from which most domestic wells draw water.
+Individual nitrate discharges from permittees participating in a Management Zone are not categorized like discharges in Path A. Rather, impacts to groundwater are assessed collectively in the Upper Zone, which is defined to mean, “the portion of groundwater basin, sub-basin or Management Zone from which most domestic wells draw water.
 It generally extends from the top of the saturated zone to the depth to which domestic wells are generally constructed (screened).
-The lower boundary of the upper zone varies based on well construction information for a given basin or sub-basin.
-The Corcoran Clay layer may define the lower boundary of the upper zone or the lower zone, pending the available well construction and groundwater use information.”
+The lower boundary of the Upper Zone varies based on well construction information for a given basin or sub-basin.
+The Corcoran Clay layer may define the lower boundary of the Upper Zone or the Lower Zone, pending the available well construction and groundwater use information.”

-For a Management Zone, Central Valley Water Board determinations of availability and allocation of assimilative capacity are based on a volume-weighted average of nitrate concentrations in the Upper Zone.

 Implementation of Permitting Approaches